pradeep9372/SQL_Retail_Sales_Analysis/README.md

 ORDER BY category;
 ```

 7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**:
+Find out best selling month in each year**
 ```sql
 SELECT
 		year,month,avg_sale